"Emmanuel contributed impeccable musicianship and masterful comic timing. Franco's charismatic personality connected strongly with the audience"

-He made his appearance at Wexford Festival Opera in Ireland, as Mustafa in Adina by G. Rossini, and as Camillo in the world premier of La Cucina by Andrew Synnott.
+He was part of Wexford Festival Opera (2019) in Ireland, as Mustafa in Adina by G. Rossini, and as Camillo in the world premier of La Cucina by Andrew Synnott.

-Emmanuel has become a regular guest artist at the Rossini in Wildbad Bel Canto Opera Festival in Germany, where he has performed in several productions, as Il Barone Macacco in I Tre Gobbi, the Gran Sacerdote in Zelmira, Albertone in Romilda e Costanza, the Sergent Joli-Coeur in Le Philtre, Buralicchio in L’Equivoco Stravagante, Aliprando in Matilde di Shabran and Germano in La Scala di Seta.
+Emmanuel has become a regular guest artist at the Rossini in Wildbad Bel Canto Opera Festival in Bad Wildbad, Germany, where he has performed in several productions, as Il Barone Macacco in I Tre Gobbi, the Gran Sacerdote in Zelmira, Albertone in Romilda e Costanza, the Sergent Joli-Coeur in Le Philtre, Buralicchio in L’Equivoco Stravagante, Aliprando in Matilde di Shabran and il Califo in Adina.

-He has collaborated with NAXOS Music Records for the recording of several titles, collaborating with conductors like Luciano Acocella, José Miguel Pérez-Sierra and Gianluigi Gelmetti.
+He has collaborated with NAXOS Music Records for the recording of several titles, working with renowned conductors like Luciano Acocella, José Miguel Pérez-Sierra and Gianluigi Gelmetti.

-In Pamplona, Spain, he performed as Belcore in L’Elisir d’Amore with AGAO Fundación Baluarte, under the baton of Matteo Beltrami.
+In Pamplona, Spain, he performed as Belcore in L’Elisir d’Amore with AGAO Fundación Baluarte.

-He made his German debut at the Badisches Staatstheater Karlsruhe, performing Il Conte in Le Nozze di Figaro, with the Badische Staatskapelle orchestra with Joana Mallwitz.
+He made his German debut at the Badisches Staatstheater Karlsruhe, performing Il Conte in Le Nozze di Figaro, with the Badische Staatskapelle.

-Emmanuel was part of the Opera Studio from Opéra national du Rhin (OnR) in Strasbourg, France.
-Some highlights during his collaboration with OnR include his performances as Le Marchand Ambulant and the Dwarf Pic in Blanche-Neige, Der Zweiter Nazarener in Salome, Bruschino Padre in Il Signor Bruschino, Figaro in Il Barbiere di Siviglia by G. Paisiello and Le Fou in the new production of Cendrillon.
-He also performed as the Gran Sacerdote in Idomeneo (conducted by Sergio Alapont), Slook in La Cambiale di Matrimonio (conducted by Antonino Fogliani) and of the Deputati Fiamminghi in Robert Carsen’s new production of Don Carlo, under the baton of Daniele Callegari.
+Emmanuel was a member of the Opera Studio from Opéra national du Rhin (2015-17) in Strasbourg, France.
+Some highlights during his time in Strasbourg include his performances as Le Marchand Ambulant and the Dwarf Pic in Blanche-Neige, Der Zweiter Nazarener in Salome, Bruschino Padre in Il Signor Bruschino, Figaro in Il Barbiere di Siviglia by G. Paisiello and Le Fou in the new production of Cendrillon.
+He also performed as the Gran Sacerdote in Idomeneo, Slook in La Cambiale di Matrimonio and one of the Deputati Fiamminghi in Robert Carsen’s new production of Don Carlo, under the baton of Daniele Callegari.

 Career highlights in the United States include his performances as Ping in Turandot and Manuel in La Vida Breve with West Bay Opera, and Prince Yamadori in Madama Butterfly with Livermore Valley Opera.

-On concert/ oratorio repertoire, Emmanuel performances have included works like Lieder eines fahrenden Gesellen by G. Mahler, Carmina Burana by C. Orff, Requiem and Krönungsmesse by W. A. Mozart, and Misa Tango by Luis Bakalov.
+Emmanuel’s concert and oratorio repertoire include works like Lieder eines fahrenden Gesellen by G. Mahler, Carmina Burana by C. Orff, Weihnachtsoratorium by J. S. Bach, Requiem and Krönungsmesse by W. A. Mozart, and Misa Tango by Luis Bakalov.

-Born in Tijuana, Mexico, Emmanuel received his Bachelor’s degree in Vocal Performance from the San Francisco Conservatory of Music, and his Master’s degree in Opera Performance from the Dutch National Opera Academy.
+Born in Tijuana, Mexico, Emmanuel received his Bachelor’s degree in Vocal Performance from the San Francisco Conservatory of Music, and his Master’s degree from the Dutch National Opera Academy.